remytuyeras/HaploDynamics/README.md

 ```bash
 $ python -m pip install scipy
 ```
-Then, you can install the HaploDynamics GitHub package by using the following command in a terminal:
+You can install the HaploDynamics GitHub package by using the following command in a terminal.
 ```bash
 $ git clone https://github.com/remytuyeras/HaploDynamics.git
 ```
-After this, use the ```pwd``` command in a terminal to get the absolute path leading to the downloaded package.
+Then, use the ```pwd``` command to get the absolute path leading to the downloaded package.
 ```bash
 $ ls
 HaploDynamics